amirtuval/mysql-hyperloglog/README.md

 ------------------

 Once the binary is compiled (.so on linux, .dll on windows), you have to copy it to the MySQL plugins dir.
-If you are not sure what it is, you can check by running this command
+If you are not sure where that is, you can check by running this command

-`show variables like '%plugins%';`
+`show variables like '%plugin%';`

 in mysql client (On linux, it is usually /usr/lib/mysql/plugin/).